-Technology has featured so far in many niches of life today, including finance, Music, Education, and many other segments.
-Among the segments in the health sector where digital health technologies are staging top-notch differences.
+Technology has featured so far in many niches of life today, including finance, Music, Education, and many others, among the segments in the health sector where digital health technologies are staging top-notch differences.

 What is Digital Health?

 It appears from the two words “digital” and “health.”
 Digital health is a broad, multidisciplinary concept encompassing ideas from the intersection of technology and healthcare.

 In the face of global concerns about aging, child illness and death, epidemics and pandemics, high prices, and the consequences of poverty and racial prejudice on access to healthcare, health systems, and related technology are becoming increasingly important and evolving.
 In today’s healthcare, digital healthcare is becoming increasingly crucial.